DavidWalshe93/Embedded-Systems-Project-Y4/README.md

 On a more technical decription this project made us of the Freescale(NXP) KL26Z Freedom board which hosts a ARM 32-bit core.
 In this project I made use of numerous embedded perphirals such as a dedicated RTC, interrupts and timers.

-This project took me 4 weeks to complete.
+This project took me four weeks to complete.